adriaandegroot/QuatBot/README.md

  - `~coffee cookie eat` Eat a cookie (if you have one).
 You can also just write `~coffee cookie` or `~cookie`.
  - `~coffee cookie give <name..>` Give cookies to other people.
  - `~coffee stats` Give statistics on coffee and cookie usage.
+ - `~coffee lart` Suggest behavioral improvements.

 ## Building